cielhav/plant-humanities-summerprogram/session-two/README.md

 	   src="gh:cielhav/plant-humanities-summerprogram/main/session-two/Camellia_sinensis_(photo).jpeg"
 	   caption="Beautiful blooms of *Camellia sinensis* growing on a tea bush">

 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
-This is a filler paragraph.
-This is a filler paragraph.
+This is a filler paragraph.[^1] This is a filler paragraph.
 <param ve-compare
                src="wc:HK_CWB_茶葉渣_used_tea_leaves_加熱_hot_乾燥_dry_吸味_October_2020_SS2_02.jpg"
                caption="Freshly picked tea leaves and dried">
 <param ve-compare
                src="wc:2DU_Kenya15_(5366723263).jpg">

+<param ve-video
+               src="code">

+[^1]: this is the first footnote for this document.